Gracius-Fafane/Listedesfilms/README.md

 The following **additional** features are implemented:

-* [ ] List anything else that you can get done to improve the app functionality!
+* [x] List anything else that you can get done to improve the app functionality!
+* [ ] Add your favorite movie to watch later
+* [ ] share movie with your friends
+* [ ] search movie and watch it at the same time

 ## Video Walkthrough